Division of Environmental Quality Director: Kyra Moore

 Hire a Licensed Infectious Waste Transporter - A small-quantity generator may contract with a licensed infectious waste transporter to haul the infectious waste to a permitted treatment and/or disposal facility.
 An infectious waste transporter must obtain a hazardous waste transporter license from the Missouri Department of Transportation.
 Information about the license, including the application process, is provided on the Department of Transportation’s website.

-Licensed infectious waste transporters usually provide packaging materials to the generator so that the waste will comply with regulatory requirements, but if that is not the case, it is the waste generators’ responsibility to ensure the waste is packaged per 10 CSR 80-7.010(3).
-Once the waste is properly packaged, the transporter will pick up the packaged waste from the generator, transport it to a permitted infectious waste treatment or disposal facility and, after treatment or disposal, provide the waste generator with copies of manifests or tracking documents that prove the waste had been treated and disposed of per the regulatory requirements.
-If a small-quantity generator wishes to hire one of these transporters, the Department maintains a list of licensed infectious waste transporters online for reference and use.
+Licensed infectious waste transporters usually provide packaging materials to the generator so the waste will comply with regulatory requirements, but if that is not the case, it is the waste generators’ responsibility to package the waste per 10 CSR 80-7.010(3).
+Once the waste is properly packaged, the transporter will pick up the packaged waste from the generator, transport it to a permitted infectious waste treatment or disposal facility and, after treatment or disposal, provide the waste generator with copies of manifests or tracking documents proving the waste had been treated and disposed of per the regulatory requirements.
+If a small-quantity generator wishes to hire one of these transporters, the department maintains a list of licensed infectious waste transporters online for reference and use.

-As mentioned above, infectious waste that is transported for treatment and disposal must be tracked from the point of generation, through transport and treatment, to a permitted disposal facility.
-Regardless of the choice of transportation or destination of the infectious waste, the small-quantity generator must prepare all tracking documents for the waste, ensure the waste transporter and permitted treatment/disposal facility returns completed manifests for each load, and maintain records of all infectious waste sent off for treatment and disposal.
+As mentioned above, infectious waste transported for treatment and disposal must be tracked from the point of generation, through transport and treatment, to a permitted disposal facility.
+Regardless of the choice of transportation or destination of the infectious waste, the small-quantity generator must prepare all tracking documents for the waste, make sure the waste transporter and permitted treatment/disposal facility returns completed manifests for each load and maintain records of all infectious waste sent off for treatment and disposal.

 In addition to these state requirements, counties or municipalities may have additional requirements for management of infectious waste.
 Small-quantity generators should contact their local government agencies to see what requirements, if any, govern infectious waste management and disposal.